 Mentee Eligibility and Requirements

-• Commit to fulfilling program responsibilities, including contacting your mentor according to the requirements of the individual college or unit mentoring programs; attending fall and spring mentoring events; and attending all required orientation and training workshops.
+- Commit to fulfilling program responsibilities, including contacting your mentor according to the requirements of the mentoring program; attending fall and spring mentoring events; and attending all required workshops including the kick-off events and professional development seminars.

 Benefits of FGEn Mentoring Program